Dehydration Headache: An Overview

 1.5 Other Related Causes for Dehydration Headaches

 Dehydration can set off or worsen cerebral pain associated with different medical conditions or the impacts of substances.
-For instance, you can encounter a hangover headache subsequent to drinking alcohol or liquor.
+For instance, you can encounter a hangover headache after drinking alcohol or liquor.
 Liquor can cause a lack of hydration, which can aggravate your cerebral pain.

 The truth is that anybody can encounter a lack of hydration.
 A great number of people will encounter mild dehydration.
 Nonetheless, a few people are at higher risk, including: